Mark Schwarzer: Personal life

-After rejecting offers from A-League clubs Sydney FC and Perth Glory in 2016, Schwarzer retired at age 43, joining Optus Sport as a panellist via video link on the now defunct Countdown to Kickoff program.
-Schwarzer was later involved in the network's coverage of UEFA Euro 2020, and regularly appears as a guest on the station's GegenPod podcast.
-He also published non-football article on The Sydney Morning Herald on behalf with other author.
+After rejecting offers from A-League clubs Sydney FC and Perth Glory in 2016, Schwarzer retired at age 43, joining Optus Sport as a panellist.
+Schwarzer was later involved in the network's coverage of UEFA Euro 2020, 2023 FIFA Women's World Cup and Euro 2024.
+In 2026, Schwarzer served as an expert commentator for FIFA's world feed during the 2026 FIFA World Cup.

-Schwarzer's son, Julian, is a goalkeeper for the Welsh club Newtown AFC.
-As Schwarzer's wife (Julian's mother) has Filipino nationality, the younger Schwarzer is eligible to play for the Philippines national football team.
+Schwarzer's son, Julian, is also a retired goalkeeper.
+As Schwarzer's wife (Julian's mother) has Filipino nationality, the younger Schwarzer was eligible to play for the Philippines national football team.

 Club career

 Early career

 Schwarzer's first club was Colo Cougars in Richmond, New South Wales.
 He started his professional career at age 19 with Marconi Stallions in the National Soccer League.
 He left the Sydney-based club to play in Germany in 1994 with Dynamo Dresden and 1.
 FC Kaiserslautern.
 He then travelled to England to play for Bradford City in 1996, where he eventually joined Middlesbrough in February 1997.